experientials/bob-929/Hardware/pinouts/T-USB_50_PINS_CONNECTORS.md

 | 24  | BAT_CE#      | Charger  | Charge Enable Active-Low.
 Connect CE to a high logic level to place the battery charger in standby mode.  |      |    |
 | 25  | BAT_EN       | Charger  | Enable battery charger output        |         |    |

+Beware that the max draw on BAT_STAT is minimal.

 Other side

 | Pin | Code       | Type     | Details                              | Voltage    | to Baseboard |  Misc   | mcu pin |